Classifind Cut: 1972 Mercedes Benz W114 250C – Sold?

 Despite what many believe, not all nice classic cars sell on Bring a Trailer.
 The site’s 70% average sell-through rate means that on a typical day of 60 vehicles being sold, 18 do not meet their reserve price on BaT.
-This pretty silver-over-red MB Tex 1972 Mercedes-Benz 250C just listed here on Craigslist here on Craigslist in Somersworth, New Hampshire for $9,000 is one such example.
+This pretty silver-over-red MB Tex 1972 Mercedes-Benz 250C originally listed at the end of November 2020 on Craigslist in Somersworth, New Hampshire for $9,000 is one such example.
 The private seller of this same W114 250 Coupe squandered a coveted spot earlier in November here on Bring a Trailer when their nonresponsiveness to the buyer’s questions during the auction limited the high bid to only $6,700.
 Fresh off that listing, the private seller provides a bevy of pictures and the following video links:

 Here’s the seller’s detailed description: